outl1ne/using-models-in-laravel-migrations/README.md

     }
 ```

-Make sure, you also add the imports needed when you just copy-paste the factory from `database/factories/UserFactory.php`.
-And you also need to import `Factory` class.
+Make sure you also add the imports needed when you just copy-paste the factory from `database/factories/UserFactory.php`.
+And you also need to import the `Factory` class.

 ```
 use Faker\Generator as Faker;